 This chocolate applesauce cake is a sweet indulgence to light up a bad day.
 The sweet, tender, and fluffy cake with the rich flavor from chocolate frosting is out of this world.
 This recipe keeps the sugar amount as low as possible due to the applesauce.

-The cake ingredients include brown sugar, milk, vanilla extract, and more.
+The indulgent chocolate sweet treat ingredients include brown sugar, milk, vanilla extract, and more.
 Meanwhile, prepare the glaze from unsweetened chocolate, cocoa powder, and milk.
 The variety of the ingredients brings dimensions of flavors to the cake.

 As written, the glaze is chocolate, but change to vanilla or switch it to your favorite glaze version.
 Keep it thick to make a spreadable frosting, or add more milk to make it watery enough to drizzle.